TreeHacks/hackpack-swift-ui/README.md

 1. Install Xcode from the App Store (https://apps.apple.com/us/app/xcode/id497799835?mt=12)

-### Creating a New Project

-1. Open Xcode and click "Create New Project"
+2. Open Xcode and click "Create New Project"

 ![](/hackpack-assets/new_project_0.png)

-2. Select "App" under "iOS"
+3. Select "App" under "iOS"

 ![](/hackpack-assets/new_project_1.png)

-3. Enter a product name.
+4. Enter a product name.
 For the organization identifier, enter your name in reverse domain name notation (e.g. com.apple).
 Leave the rest of the fields as default and click "Next"

 ![](/hackpack-assets/new_project_2.png)

-4. Choose a location to save your project and click "Create".
+5. Choose a location to save your project and click "Create".
 You should see a screen as shown below.
 On the right side of the screen, you should see a preview of your app.
 This is the default view that Xcode provides for you.
 You can click the play button on the top left of the screen to run your app in the simulator (or on your device if you have one connected).

 ![](/hackpack-assets/new_project_3.png)